TechnicallyAustin/battleship/README.md

 2. The player can click each ship or is automatically prompted to place ships on gameboard.
         - once all 5 ships have been placed the game will randomizes which player will take the first shot.
+        - The CPU will place their ships automatically.
         - the starting player selects a cell on the board and clicks it.
         - a shot is added to the gameboard and game attack history.

             - shot is determined to be either a hit or miss.
+                -- if the shot is a miss
+                    -- ths shot is categorized as a miss -- the gameboard highlights the missed shot.
+                    -- next player's turn.

-                -- if shot is a hit.
+                -- if shot is a hit. {

                     -- the shot is categorized as a hit.
-                    -- the shit sustains 1 hit in damage.
+                    -- the ship sustains 1 hit in damage.
                     -- checks current health of ship
                         -- if the ship has reached it's maximum shot limit.
                             -- call ship.destroyed()

                     -- the ship container is updated with the newly damaged ship -- the position of the most recent landed shot is displayed on the ship card.
                     -- check the total number of remaining ships

                         -- update the total ship count
                             -- if either player has every ship destroyed